NEUROWELL – Sleep clinic

 Sleep & Wellbeing Clinic Co-Lead

-Aadesh is working with the sleep clinic to support individual sleep health and wellbeing alongside ongoing sleep research.
-In addition to his work at Neurowell, Aadesh is completing a PhD looking at the impact of light on sleep and circadian disturbances.
+Aadesh is working with the Sleep & Wellbeing Clinic to support individual sleep health through providing personalised consultations and assessments, alongside his ongoing research.
+In addition to his role, Aadesh is completing a PhD looking at the impact of light on sleep and circadian disturbances.
+This research informs his understanding of current sleep research and developments within this field.
+He is committed to translating research into evidence-based strategies that improve individuals’ sleep health.

-Sleep & Wellbeing Clinic assistant
+Sleep & Wellbeing Clinic

-Robert has studied Sport Science before undertaking a postgraduate masters in strength and conditioning, spending time working with elite athletes for several years.
-His focus was on recovery and elite performance, which meant studying sleep, recovery methods and exercise, which has led to his interest and introduction to this project.
+Robert has studied sport science before undertaking a postgraduate masters in strength and conditioning, spending time working with elite athletes for several years.
+His focus was on recovery and elite performance, which meant studying sleep, recovery methods and exercise, which has led to his interest and introduction to his role.
+Since joining the Sleep & Wellbeing Clinic, Robert is working to support individual sleep health and wellbeing alongside ongoing sleep research.

-Sleep & Wellbeing Clinic assistant
+Sleep & Wellbeing Clinic

 “Sleep deprivation can have a serious impact on emotional, physical and mental health”